Is female sterilisation reversible?

-The surgery to re-connect fallopian tubes is called 'tubal reversal surgery'.
+The surgery to re-connect fallopian tubes is called 'tubal reversal surgery' or tubal re-anastomosis.

 After a laparotomy, the hospital stay may be as short as one or two nights.
 Post-operative recovery may take three to six weeks.
 Recovery is much faster following laparoscopic surgery, and the woman may be able to go home within hours.
-However the success rate is not as great.
-As the procedure is rarely provided by the NHS, you’ll need to pay for it to be done privately.
-It can cost £4,000, though the price varies depending on where you live and the procedure itself.
+As the procedure is rarely provided by the NHS, you’ll likely need to pay for it to be done privately.

 Adequate tubal length - pregnancy is least likely to occur in women with shortened fallopian tubes of less than 4cm.

 The procedure has a lower chance of success where the tubes are severely scarred.